joaomj/health_insurance_cross_sell/health_insurance_cross-sell/README.md

 ## Conclusion
 In this project, it was demonstrated how the data scientists team can optimize a company's marketing budget allocating it to the people most likely to buy.

-The [CRISP-DM framework, adapted for Data Science](https://towardsdatascience.com/crisp-dm-ready-for-machine-learning-projects-2aad9172056a), was used to guide the resolution of this problem.
+The [CRISP-DM framework, adapted for Data Science](https://towardsdatascience.com/crisp-dm-ready-for-machine-learning-projects-2aad9172056a) was used to organize the resolution of this problem.
 The main reason for adopting this framework is its ability to offer solutions and business insights quickly, on an ongoing basis, during a Data Science project.

-Finally, in this project I had the opportunity to use solutions from the largest cloud provider in the world (AWS), so that the resolution of the problem was as close as possible to a real situation.
+Finally, in this project I had the opportunity to use solutions from the largest cloud provider in the world (AWS) to make the resolution of this problem as close as possible to a real situation.
 ## References
 * Kaggle Dataset: https://www.kaggle.com/datasets/anmolkumar/health-insurance-cross-sell-prediction
 * CRISP-DM for Data Scientists: https://towardsdatascience.com/crisp-dm-ready-for-machine-learning-projects-2aad9172056a